All Episodes

 Have you changed your mind about Bill Clinton?

-Because I I didn't think you liked him.
+Because I didn't think you liked him.

-That was a very nice uh I've never met the guy because you've never introduced me.
+I've never met the guy because you've never introduced me.

-Uh one thing Bill Clinton did is to own up to making big mistakes in his personal life, which you just described.
+One thing Bill Clinton did is to own up to making big mistakes in his personal life, which you just described.

-But also legally, I mean he did have to pay a judgment against Paul Jones.
+But also legally, I mean, he did have to pay a judgment against Paul Jones.

 He did lose his legal license.